- Who we help

-We began our exciting collaboration with CASA (Court Appointed Special Advocates) just two years ago.
-Since then, we have accomplished good things for the children of Livingston County who are in the court system due to abuse or neglect.
+We began our exciting collaboration with the National Court Appointed Special Advocate (CASA) program in 2011.
+Since then, LACASA and CASA have accomplished good things for the children of Livingston County who are in the court system due to abuse or neglect.

-Our LACASA-CASA volunteer team, directed by Sara A. Applegate, JD, now advocates for more than 40 children throughout Livingston County.
+Our CASA volunteer team, directed by Sara A. Applegate, JD, consists of 40 volunteers and they advocate for more than 70 children throughout Livingston County.

-The leadership and volunteers of LACASA-CASA work closely with local family court representatives and the Department of Human Services to safeguard the wellbeing and basic human rights of these children.
+The leadership and volunteers of CASA work closely with local family court representatives and the Department of Human Services to safeguard the well-being and basic human rights of these children.

 Research shows that children represented by court appointed special advocates are half as likely to languish in foster care.
 Our volunteers are entrusted with helping LACASA-CASA children move forward in their lives with dignity, respect, compassion and representation.

-For more information about becoming a CASA volunteer, call Sara Applegate at 517-548-1350 or email her at: firstname.lastname@example.org
+For more information about becoming a CASA volunteer, contact CASA Director, Sara Applegate, at 517-548-1350 or email her at: firstname.lastname@example.org

 Every child has the right to a safe, permanent and caring home.
 Yet from 2000 to 2009, the number of confirmed cases of child abuse and neglect increased 344% in Livingston County.
 Half of these children were living in foster care or with relatives because it was not safe for them to return home.